semrush/intergalactic/website/docs/components/fullscreen-modal/fullscreen-modal.md

 ### Content alignment

 - If there are two columns / zones for content in the modal window, the content inside them should be placed with `align: left`.
-- If there is only one zone for content in the modal window, it is necessary to center the content with `align:center` horizontally.
-We also recommend you to use a [default modal window](/components/modal/modal) in this case instead.
+- If there is only one zone for content in the modal window, it is necessary to center the content with `align: center` horizontally.
+We also recommend you to use the default [Modal](/components/modal/modal) component in this case instead.

 Table: Content alignment for single-zone and dual-zone modal windows